-Individual meets Level 3 expectations AND extends impact by finding new and innovative ways to help the local school initiatives succeed and/or by dedicating a truly exceptional amount of time and energy in support of the initiatives.
+Individual meets Level 3 expectations AND extends impact by finding new and innovative ways to help the local school initiatives succeed OR by exceptional contribution in support of the initiatives.

 Individual consistently supports the local school initiatives in an effective manner.